CanisMinoris/docker-openvpn/README.md

  * `OVPN_POOL_PERSIST` (true): If enabled, saves IP address assignments across restarts in `/etc/openvpn/ipp.txt`.
  * `OVPN_CLIENT_TO_CLIENT` (false): If set to true, allows VPN clients to communicate with each other directly.
  * `OVPN_CLIENT_CONFIG_DIR` (/etc/openvpn/ccd): Directory for client-specific configuration files.
 This allows you to set specific options (like static IP addresses) for individual clients.
+ * `OVPN_REMOTE_ROUTES` (_undefined_): A comma-separated list of routes that OpenVPN will push to the client, in `network_address netmask gateway` format. e.g. `172.16.10.0 255.255.255.0 10.50.50.1,172.17.20.0 255.255.255.0 10.50.50.2`.
+These routes will be sent to clients using the `push "route"` directive.
+ * `OVPN_LOCAL_ROUTES` (_undefined_): A comma-separated list of routes that will be added to OpenVPN server configuration without pushing to clients, in `network_address netmask gateway` format. e.g. `172.16.10.0 255.255.255.0 10.50.50.1,172.17.20.0 255.255.255.0 10.50.50.2`.
+These routes will be added using the `route` directive.
+ * `OVPN_REDIRECT_GATEWAY` (true): If set to true, all client traffic will be redirected through the VPN using the `push "redirect-gateway def1"` directive.
+Set to false if you only want specific routes to be pushed to clients.

 ## Data persistence